patschi/sftpgo-qnap-authgateway/README.md

   and group IDs to usernames to handle permissions properly.
 Unfortunately, QNAP API does not provide this information.
 Even when the name suggests otherwise, this file does not contain any passwords nor hashes.

-## Requirements
+# Requirements

-- QNAP NAS (tested QuTS hero 5.2.7.3297) with installed Container Station
+- QNAP NAS (tested QuTS hero 5.2.7.3297) with:
+  - Container Station installed
+  - Respective users do need `Application Privilege` named `Application - File Station` which is required that the user can query its accessible shares via QNAP API
 - SFTPGo (tested 2.7.0)

-## How it works
+# How it works

 The procedure is as follows: